 Mix Things Up

 Along with the metal work in the kitchen, we also mixed things up in other rooms.
 The laundry room featured two different metal finishes and a buffalo check flooring that made the room very unique amongst the others.
 Don’t be afraid to mix things up in your home including colors, textures, and more.
 Today’s interior design is finding things that aren’t matching and making them work in a completely new way.

-At Miya Interiors we’re all about texture—especially when working with a neutral color scheme.
+At Miya Interiors, when we are interior decorating Utah, we’re all about texture—especially when working with a neutral color scheme.
 One of our favorite ways to include texture is in the woodwork.
 From shiplap in the bathroom to paneling in the dining room, texture can be found in a variety of ways.
 But don’t let us forget about the beautiful kitchen backsplash and matching fireplace.
 The folks at D.S Custom Tile in Ogden, Utah really helped bring the fireplace design to life.

 Stand Out Pieces

 No matter what you do, make sure that each room has a piece that brings the room to life.
 Whether you find it using artwork or beautiful lighting fixtures, every room should stand on it’s own yet flow within the rest of the home’s design.